owickstrom/idris-vimscript/README.md

 ```

 ## Build and Run Examples

-The project come accompanied by a convenience `make` script that will compile all the Idris files in `examples` folder.
+The project comes accompanied by a convenience `make` script that will compile all the Idris files in `examples` folder.

 ``` shell
 make